The image is © Aaron Koblin and Takashi Kawashima. There is one other image of this object. See our image rights statement.

 Digital Project, Ten Thousand Cents

-This is a Digital Project.
+This is a Digital project.
 It was designed by Aaron Koblin and Takashi Kawashima and with contribution from Mechanical Turk.
 It is dated 2007–08 and we acquired it in 2014.
-Its medium is processing, adobe flash cs3, php/mysql, amazon mechanical turk, adobe photoshop, adobe after effects.
+Its medium is software (compiled application).
 It is a part of the Digital department.

 This object was featured in our Object of the Week series in a post titled Ten Thousand Cents.